Brian Tarquin: Magazine columns

 In 2017-2018 Tarquin wrote a series of recording studio articles for Guitar Player magazine.
 In 2010 he was a regular contributor to Recording Magazine, and in 2007 he wrote a monthly column called "Guitar Studio" for Premier Guitar Magazine.
 The column focused on studio techniques for musicians and recording engineers.
 Tarquin also conducted interviews of musicians for the magazine.
+He currently writes guitar articles for Southern Florida's Music Magazine, Lazie Indie Magazine, and Music Connection Magazine.

 Radio show

 Tarquin hosts a weekly show called Guitar Trax on NPR's WFIT 89.5FM (Florida).
-The show debuted on Jan 11, 2016 and focusses on jazz and electric fusion styles such as Weather Report, Pat Metheny, Mahavishnu Orchestra, Billy Cobham, Jeff Beck and Frank Zappa.
+The show debuted on January 11, 2016 and focuses on jazz and electric fusion styles such as Weather Report, Pat Metheny, Mahavishnu Orchestra, Billy Cobham, Jeff Beck and Frank Zappa.